Case Study #3

 Determine if the Plan meets best practices and delivers most opportunities for gain to the participants.

 We at ProEast were asked by the client to review investment options, fee structures, service providers in short, the entire Plan.
 Are there shortcomings, what is being done properly, what is not being done properly.
-Based on the review, make recommendations for improved services, to deliver better results to the participants.
+Based on the review, make recommendations for improved services, with a goal of delivering better results to the participants.

 Commenced a Fiduciary Service Review.
 Asked decision makers if an Investment Policy Statement (IPS) was available so measurements regarding IPS compliance c/b taken.
 Using licensed software, investment options were reviewed.
 Fees paid to various service providers were reviewed and compared to benchmarks available through licensed software.
 Where appropriate, requests for quotes were obtained to compare current fees with potential pricing structures.
 Requested the sponsor to provide notes from investment review meetings.
 Requested sponsor to provide records from employee educational meetings.